Anthony J. Alvarado

-Anthony John Alvarado (born June 10, 1942) is an American educator and administrator who served from 1983 to 1984 as New York City School Chancellor, overseeing the operation of the largest public school district in the United States as the school system's first Hispanic Chancellor.
+Anthony John Alvarado (June 10, 1942 – January 1, 2024) was an American educator and administrator who served from 1983 to 1984 as New York City School Chancellor, overseeing the operation of the largest public school district in the United States as the school system's first Hispanic Chancellor.
 He was forced to step down in the wake of charges of professional misconduct and financial irregularities.

 Biography

 Alvarado was born on June 10, 1942, in the South Bronx, where he attended St. Anselm's Catholic School and Fordham Preparatory School.
 He earned a bachelor's and master's degree in English from Fordham University, and took additional education classwork at Hunter College.
 He started in the New York City Public Schools in a school in the Bronx and spent a year teaching at James Monroe High School.
 After a series of administrative positions and promotions at Board of Education headquarters on Livingston Street and in District 9, he was named in 1973 as superintendent of District 4, which covered the largely African American and Hispanic community of East Harlem in Manhattan.

 During a decade heading the 14,000-student District 4, Alvarado established school-within-a-school programs that allowed students to specialize in their preferred area of interest, a program that helped attract attendance from students living outside the district.
 During his tenure in the district, twice as many students were reading at grade level, growing from 25% to 48% from 1979 to 1982.
 In recognition of his accomplishments, he received a $5,000 award in 1981 from the Fund for the City of New York.

 Alvarado replaced many of the supervisory positions in the district with Hispanic educators.
 A 1975 complaint against the district filed with the New York State Division of Human Rights found that the district had discriminated when it replaced a white school principal and ordered that he be reinstated with back pay and full seniority.
 The president of the Council of Supervisors and Administrators, which represents supervisors told The New York Times that there had been other conflicts with Alvarado regarding his staffing changes at the assistant principal and principal level.
 In 1977, then-Chancellor Irving Anker criticized the number of highly paid administrators on the district's staff, though Alvarado argued that they were necessary to put into place the academic changes and improvements he implemented and that spending was in line with that of other districts.